bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 67°
+- 64°
-- Clear
+- Drizzle
-- 49% humidity
+- 57% humidity
-- 11 mph wind
+- 12 mph wind
-- 6% cloud cover
+- 62% cloud cover
-- 46 AQI 🟩
+- 50 AQI 🟩
-- 0.68 inches of rain expected in the next 48 hours
+- 0.65 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>